Since it was first announced in June 2012, Ealing Council has opposed the NHS hospital reconfiguration programme ‘Shaping a Healthier Future’.

 - Potentially remove all surgery

-The council believes that improved out-of-hospital and preventative care is essential for our residents and supports the plans to improve care in the community.
+The council believes that improved out-of-hospital and preventative care is essential for its residents and supports the plans to improve care in the community.
 However, it is opposed to the loss of a further 500 acute beds.
 Current A&E services are already overburdened and the council believes that moving A&Es and life-saving treatments further away from our residents puts the most critical cases at risk.

 Challenging the plans